 To get things off to a good start, try to remember that this isn’t your party, and that you are planning it for someone else.
 The very best way to make that happen is to ask the groom what he would like to do.
 Not everything has to be done exactly to his requirements, but at least listen to his preferences before you start making plans.

-A week in Las Vegas may be sound great to you, but if everyone else is skint and can’t get the time off work, then this idea will be a non-starter.
+A party in a club in Bucharest may be sound great to you, but if everyone else is skint and can’t get the time off work, then this idea will be a non-starter.
 Get the boys together and go for a beer to get a plan in place before you commit to making (and paying for) arrangements.

 Staying here in the UK or heading overseas?
 There is a whole world out there just waiting to entertain you and the groom-to-be.
 But you will need to consider the practical limitations that your group may have before choosing a location.